 Darabont’s transition to horror filmmaking is often confused with John Carpenter’s The Fog (1980) and its 2005 remake, which does this near-perfect tale of paranoia, mob justice, and monsters a disservice.
 While much of horror filmmaking and much of King’s work in particular has become a cliche for reducing horror to psychological or social commentary, however insightful, The Mist is an unnerving, haunting cinematic experience that doesn’t forgo the horrifying implications of the trials its characters experience.
 From spine-tingling suspense to downright tragic aftermath, Darabont’s classical take on microcosmic horror demonstrates the power of the genre to not only scare and enlighten, but emotionally crush.

 The Mist adapts the Night of the Living Dead (1968) premise by gathering an ensemble cast of character actors in a single location for the majority of its running time.
-Narratives such as these tonally reflect survival or shipwreck stories with sinister twists; in the case of this film, its principle characters are trapped in a small town supermarket when an ominous, perhaps supernatural mist envelopes their town, unleashing an inexplicable torrent of horrific creatures upon them.
+Narratives such as these tonally reflect survival or shipwreck stories with sinister twists; in the case of this film, its principal characters are trapped in a small town supermarket when an ominous, perhaps supernatural mist envelopes their town, unleashing an inexplicable torrent of horrific creatures upon them.